Funeral Flower Etiquette

 - Vase of flowers may be sent to a service and are usually design orientated to be “3-sided” for maximum visual impact on the occasion.
 An advantage of a vased piece is that the deceased’s family may be inclined to take it home with them; and

-- Plant or “dish garden”, the latter being a collection of foliage plants, often enhanced at a service with the addition of appropriate fresh-cut flora designed amongst the plants.
+- Plant or “dish garden”, the latter being a collection of foliage plants, maybe enhanced at a service with the addition of appropriate fresh-cut flora designed amongst the plants.
 These vary in size and the most commonly seen plant at a funeral is probably the Peace Lily.
 As with a vased piece, the plant or “dish garden” is often taken home after the occasion by family members.

 The giving of flowers at any “wake” or function after the services for the deceased is usually not appropriate.
 The time for the flowers was the service itself or they should be sent to the family residence.